This is the basic process on how our Delaware No. 1 Water Pollution Control Facility Works.

 The treated wastewater is discharged through an outfall pipe into the Delaware River.
 It has spent about one full day passing through the treatment plant.

 The main product produced at the CCMUA’s treatment plant is clean water.
 But like many manufacturing processes, wastewater treatment creates by-products which must be dealt with.
 The main byproduct of wastewater treatment is sludge.

 What is Sludge?

 Sludge is a mixture of solid wastes and bacteria removed from the wastewater at various stages of the treatment process.
-It can be categorized as “primary sludge” and “secondary sludge”.
+It can be categorized as “primary sludge” and “secondary sludge.”
 Primary sludge is about 4% solids and 96% water.
-It consists of the material which settles out of wastewater in the primary sedimentation tanks, before bacterial digestion takes place.
+It consists of the material that settles out of wastewater in the primary sedimentation tanks, before bacterial digestion takes place.
 Secondary or activated sludge is much more liquid – about 1% solids and 99% water.
 Secondary sludge consists of bacteria and organic materials on which the bacteria feed.
 About 30% of the secondary sludge produced is returned to the aeration tanks to assist with the biological process of sewage treatment.
 The remaining 70% must be disposed of.